-To find out more, come to our public meeting which will be held at the Sharnbrook Upper School at 20.00 on Monday 26th February 2018.
+To find out more, come to our public meeting which will be held at The Chellington Centre at 4pm on Sunday 18th March 2018.
 Speakers will outline in more detail the problems with the proposed plan and will be available for questions.
 There will also be help available if you want guidance on how to complete the Borough’s consultation form.
 Please do tell anyone else who should be interested in the Plan’s proposals.

 Make sure the Mayor and the Planning Inspector hear your views.
 Its about the future quality of life for everyone who lives in North Bedfordshire.